JCP chief vows not to roll back opposition tie-up before next general election | The Japan Times

-ATAMI, SHIZUOKA PREF. – Japanese Communist Party Chairman Kazuo Shii emphasized Sunday that ongoing efforts to form a united front with other opposition parties will not be rolled back in the run-up to the next House of Representatives election.
+ATAMI, SHIZUOKA PREF. – Japanese Communist Party Chairman Kazuo Shii emphasized that ongoing efforts to form a united front with other opposition parties will not be rolled back in the run-up to the next Lower House election.

 “There will never be a backtracking.
-We will create a united front that will achieve a victory at any time when the Lower House is dissolved (for an election),” Shii said on the first day of the JCP’s four-day convention in Atami, Shizuoka Prefecture.
+We will create a united front that will achieve a victory at any time when the Lower House is dissolved” for an election, Shii said Sunday, the first day of the JCP’s four-day convention in Atami, Shizuoka Prefecture.

 He said the party’s aim will be to establish a mutual support system for unified opposition candidates in the next Lower House election and to reach an agreement on common policies with the other opposition parties to wrest power from the ruling Liberal Democratic Party.